0%

 Aluminium

 Aluminium is a chemical element with the symbol Al and its atomic number is 13.
-It is present on the surface of the earth’s crust in most of the rocks and clay.
-But to produce the metal bauxite (Al2O3.
-2H2O) is ideally suited ore.
+It is present on the surface of the Earth’s crust in most rocks and clay.
+But to produce the metal bauxite (Al2O3 · 2H2O) is an ideally suited ore.

 Properties of Aluminium